AlshehriAli0/employee-manegment-system/README.md

 #### - Ali Alshehri

-- Try to make any function accept an array and return the new array updated so i can use the function and just save
+- Try to make any function accept an array and return the new array updated so i can use the function and just save [Done]